-Climbing and access information for this peak is found on page 86.
+Climbing and access information for this peak is on Page 86 of the book.
 Updated September 2018

-Rhodes Peak is not only one of the nicest peaks in the northern Bitterroot but also a 2,000 foot prominence peak and the high point of Clearwater County.
-As a result, it sees more ascents than many of its neighboring peaks as county high pointers and prominence baggers seek it out.
-Access and hiking distances make this a tough ascent.
-As a bonus you can also bag Blacklead Peak, Williams Peak and Peak 7699 along the way.
+Rhodes Peak is not only one of the nicest peaks in the northern Bitterroots but is also a 2,000 foot prominence peak and is the high point of Clearwater County.
+As a result, it sees more ascents than many of its neighboring peaks, as county high pointers and prominence baggers seek it out.
+Access and hiking distances make this a challenging ascent.
+As a bonus, you can also bag Blacklead Peak, Williams Peak and Peak 7699 along the way.
+USGS Rhodes Peak

 Access by Ken Jones

 On US Highway 12 in Idaho, find Forest Road (FR) 569 on the north side.
 This point is roughly 10-15 miles west of Lolo Pass and the Montana border, or roughly 70 miles east of Lowell, ID.
 It is just east of the turnoff to Powell CG and guard station.
 Set your odometer (0.0).
 Follow FR 569, ignoring spurs on both sides, to Papoose Saddle (7.0 miles).
 Continue straight ahead at the 4-way intersection, onto FR 500 westbound.
 In approximately 12 miles, at Cayuse Junction, turn right onto FR 581.
 In just over a mile (21.2 mile point) at a switchback in the valley bottom, you will find a parking area and the start of trail 35.
-This looks like a good possible route on the map, but we were unable to find its upper end the way we went, so I wouldn’t recommend it.
+This looks like a good possible route on the map, but we were unable to find its upper end the way we went, so I don’t recommend it.
 Instead, continue on FSR-581 for another 6 1/4 miles to the saddle at 6,715 feet.
-The road has been suitable for passenger sedans to this point.
+The road is suitable for passenger sedans to this point.
 Turn right and follow the steeper (high-clearance recommended) road up over Blacklead Mountain and down to the saddle on its north ridge (my topo doesn’t show the extension of the road from the summit to the saddle, but it’s there on the ground), about another 1.5 miles.
 Park here.